 How Much Should a Newborn Sleep?
 Is my baby sleeping too much?

-It might seem crazy that newborns sleep more than they are awake.
-To some parents it may not seem that way, who are struggling to catch a breath in between their baby's super short naps.
+It might seem crazy that a newborn baby sleeps more than they are awake.
+To some sleep deprived parents it may not seem that way, who are struggling to catch a breath in between the super short naps of their crying baby.
 However in some cases babies will sleep longer and may need to be woken up to be fed.

 FROM THE EXPERTS